open-contracts/docs/docs/source/index.rst

-If you set up your repo correctly, you will automatically create a Web3 page where users can interact with your contract, hosted at: https://dapp.opencontracts.io/#/github-user/repo-name Anyone can fork your repo to host your contract under their own github username as well.
-Anyone can fork our website and host it under their own domain as well.
+If you set up your repo correctly, you will automatically create a Web3 page where users can interact with your contract, hosted at: https://dapp.opencontracts.io/#/github-user/repo-name Anyone can fork your repo to host your contract under their own github username.
+Anyone can fork our website and host it under their own domain.

 Fortunately, the docs are short and simple: